Electromagnetic Imperfection Testing

 The stator core in rotating electrical machines is made of thin stacked laminated steel segments, which are insulated from each other by a layer of varnish to minimize losses.
 If lamination shorts occur, a loop current causes local hots spots, which, in the worst case, can lead to a partial meltdown and expensive damage in the machine.

 Verify the integrity of stator core insulation

-The electromagnetic imperfection test (also known as stray flux measurement) is performed to detect stator core interlamination imperfections that can eventually cause overheating and damage to the stator core of motors and generators when in operation.
+The electromagnetic imperfection test (also known as stray flux measurement, ELCID) is performed to detect stator core interlamination imperfections that can eventually cause overheating and damage to the stator core of motors and generators when in operation.

 Stator core measurements should be performed on a regular basis to evaluate the insulation integrity between the stator core layers of a machine during factory acceptance testing and commissioning, as well as after the machine has been put into service.
 The test results are compared with previous test results to verify stator condition.

 Since faults cause imperfections in the magnetic circuit of the stator core, they can be easily detected by an increase of the stray flux in amplitude and/or a change in the phase.
 Additionally, failures can be detected by comparing the measurement results of different stator core areas with each other.